justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

 Protocol
 --------

-All builds are expected to follow a simple protocol:
+All builds must follow a simple protocol:

 * Each artifact name must be unique across all projects.
 Define the artifact names in a single source (hard-coded in `build_meta.py`, if you like).
 * Each project's _buildscript_ defines and produces its artifacts.
-The internal logic of the script is irrelevant; the end result must be that the artifacts are sent to the [artifact address](#artifact-address) having names conforming to the set of valid artifact names.
+The internal logic of the script is irrelevant; the end result must be that the artifacts are sent to the [artifact address](#address) having names conforming to the set of valid artifact names.
 * All branches (even feature branches, codereviews, pull-requests, etc.) should build and upload their artifacts.
 (So any deploy or test system can expect the